Regents Park, New South Wales

 Regents Park is a suburb in western Sydney, in the state of New South Wales, Australia.
 Regents Park is located 22 kilometres west of the Sydney central business district, in the local government area of Cumberland Council and City of Canterbury-Bankstown.

 Regents Park shares the postcode of 2143 with neighbouring suburbs Birrong and Potts Hill.

 History

 The suburb took its name from a local property built by Mr Peck and Mr Johnson in 1879, which they had named after Regent's Park, in the north-west of London, United Kingdom.

 European Settlement

 The area was originally part of a land grant to Joseph Hyde Potts and the first subdivision was made in 1880.
 When the school opened in 1899 it was known as Potts Hill School, but became Sefton Park School in 1907 when this area became known as Sefton Park.
-In 1929 it was changed to Regent Park School.
+In 1929, it was changed to Regent Park School.
 The railway station opened in 1914 as Regents Park but the site was changed in 1924 when the line connected Lidcombe to Bankstown.

 Transport

-Regents Park railway station is on the Bankstown Line of the Sydney Trains network.
+Regents Park railway station is on the Main Southern railway line.